ICAP Scanners

 An ICAP Scanner is a Configuration Item that enables a USP Server instance to inspect file content in-line—i.e., as it is received—using an external ICAP (Internet Content Adaptation Protocol) service.
 This allows potential threats to be identified and blocked before files reach internal systems, enhancing security at the session break boundary.

-ICAP is a lightweight, HTTP-like protocol defined in RFC 3507.
+ICAP (Internet Content Adaptation Protocol) is a lightweight, HTTP-like protocol defined in RFC 3507.
 It is commonly used for antivirus scanning, data loss prevention, and content filtering in proxy-based environments.
 In USP, ICAP integration allows scanning to occur during active file transfers without requiring the file to be written to disk.

-ICAP Scanners define how files are streamed, evaluated, and handled during transfer.
-Each scanner includes configuration options to control:
+Each scanner defines how files are streamed, evaluated, and handled during transfer, and includes configuration options to control:

-- The ICAP service URI used to connect to the scanning service.
+- The ICAP or ICAPS service URI used to connect to the scanning service.

 - The maximum file size eligible for scanning, and optional filters to exclude specific file extensions.